ryanbarringtoncox/ryanbarringtoncox.github.io/_posts/2015-03-27-working-in-bursts.md

 Once I started writing daily, I started seeing ideas everywhere.
 The well is deep and it's all around us if we listen, pay attention and describe what we're seeing and feeling honestly.

-It's a pleasure and a privilege to filter these ideas through my brain.
+It's a pleasure and a privilege to filter these ideas through me.
 No telling how long the streak will last, but I hope you're enjoying some of these short pieces in the mean time!